The information in this article is up to date for tax year 2024 (returns filed in 2025).

 - Education credits

-Because there are so many valuable tax credits available for taxpayers with dependents, this is a big consideration when filing taxes after divorce.
+Because there are so many valuable tax benefits available for taxpayers with dependents, this is a big consideration when filing taxes after divorce.
+Don’t miss out on tax credits and deductions—start filing with ezTaxReturn!

 Child Support and Alimony Payments

 Before 2018, both child support and alimony payments used to be tax deductible for the payee and considered taxable income for the recipient.
+A well-drafted divorce agreement can significantly influence tax deductions for alimony and the allocation of child dependency claims.
 (If your divorce was finalized prior to 2018, that may still apply to your alimony payments).

 However, following legislation in 2017, child support payments are no longer tax deductible by the payer or taxable for the recipient for any divorce settled after December 31, 2018.